CodeCrowCorp/node-rust/README.md

 # node-rust
-Docker image with node and a sprinkle of Rust
+Docker image with node and a sprinkle of rust